smilingcrocodile/YT_TEDxStats/README.md

 # YT_TEDxStats
-A python script to get the TEDxTalks stats from youtube
+A python script to get the TEDxTalks stats from youtube.
+The TEDx community can use it freely.